IREC Impact @35Years Report: Top 8 Results

 “We cannot assume that federal policies will encourage clean energy.
 Instead, state actions will determine the future growth of these technologies.
 This makes IREC’s historical state-based focus more critical than ever.
 Ultimately, individual states will make the rules and regulations that determine how easy it is for consumers to use and benefit from clean energy,” says Sherwood.

-The report, which lists and supports with detail 8 key results of IREC’s thought-leading independent work over the past 35 years, includes highlights of landmark publications and resources, and a complementary timeline.
+The report, which lists and supports with detail eight key results of IREC’s thought-leading independent work over the past 35 years, includes highlights of landmark publications and resources, and a complementary timeline.